Code-Institute-Submissions/gareth-39-tic-tac-toe_JanResub/README.md

 - I also had spelling errors.
 - I had bug in my code when the user entered a number the game stopped working, it was a simple mistake in my print statement.
 - I fixed these bugs by carefully reading over my work.
+- My code had a serious error i never picked up on in testing when a letter was entered instead of a number the game crashed.
+The fix was i completely re-wrote the player input function which stopped the game crashing on Heroku.

 # Remaining bugs:
 - There are no remaining bugs.